pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can expand your search with this command when you aim to locate any person and task that corresponds with at least one of the keywords you provide.
+You can extend your search with keywords so that you can locate any person or task with at least one matching tag.

 <h4>Format:</h4>